torquebox/torquebox.org/news/2012-05-04-torquebox-2-0-3-released.md

 standard JavaEE services, including *scheduled jobs*, *caching*, *messaging*, and *services*.

+## JRuby 1.6.7.2

+The only change incorporated into the upgrade of JRuby is the updating of the bundled RubyGems to 1.8.24.
+This version starts checking the server certificate of rubygems.org.
+That's a good thing.

 ## `public/` directory not consistently serving assets

 You might've noticed that files from your `public/` directory were only